anthemion-org/ogle-web/README.md

   ...
 ```

-Other times, functions are named after nouns.
+Other times, functions are named only with nouns.
 When this is done, the noun is what the function returns.

 Longer words are abbreviated within identifier roots, file and folder names, _et cetera_.
 A word that is abbreviated once must be abbreviated the same way in every identifier.

 ### Programming conventions

-Coordinate origin in lower-left corner [to do]
+#### Constructors and function overloading

 All class variables should be initialized and commented in the constructor.
-If meaningful values are not available at this point, the variables can be set to `null`.
+If meaningful values are not available, variables can be set to `null`.

-Factory methods and constructors [to do]
+JavaScript does not allow function overloading in the traditional sense.
+Some developers emulate overloading by checking parameter values and types at the start of the function, in order to define missing parameters, or call different implementations.
+That can become surprisingly complex, however.

+Overloading is most useful when constructing classes; a rectangle class might be constructed from two points, or a point and two dimensions, or a JSON string, _et cetera_.
+In this project, constructors are never overloaded; instead, every constructor accepts all the parameters it is possible to set from outside the class.
+Static factory methods are then used to invoke that contructor with varying inputs.
+See `tCard` for an example of this; it offers three factory methods, including `suNew`, which creates a new card from no inputs.

+#### POD data and persistence

+Ogle persists user data as JSON in the browser's local storage.
+The `Store` module uses `JSON.parse` to convert stored JSON to ‘plain-old-data’ (POD) objects.
+These have two shortcomings:

+- `JSON.parse` restores the properties of each object, but not its class;

+- JSON cannot represent `NaN` or `Infinity` values. `JSON.stringify` replaces these with `null`.

+For these reasons, many classes provide `suFromPOD` methods that convert POD data to class instances.
+These methods infer `NaN` and `Infinity` values, as appropriate, and recursively invoke `suFromPOD` on contained instances.

+#### Mutability and cloning

+JavaScript does not offer the detailed `const` protections found in C++, so returning a reference type from a function can expose internal data that should not be mutated by the caller.
+This is prevented most directly by using immutable types, but immutability can make some operations much slower or harder to implement.
+In this project, every class is explicitly documented as ‘mutable’ or ‘immutable’.
+Functions that return mutable types must clone persistent data before returning it.
+When this is needed, the mutable class must implement a `uClone` method that produces a deep copy of the instance.

 ## Project structure